NeuralStorm/Behavioral-Control-Programs/tilt_hardware_control/tilt_hardware_control/readme.md

 ## Notes on clocks

 Plexon outputs a 40khz clock signal.
-This is downsampled by a hardware downsampler to 1250hz and sent to Dev6/PFI6.
+This is downsampled by a hardware downsampler to 1000hz and sent to Dev6/PFI6.
+Note that data collection must be started for the plexon system to output its 40khz clock.

 Using plexon's clock signal instead of the internal nidaq clock means, given one known shared event (such as the start pulse), all the neural and grf data can be correlated in time.
 Without using a shared clock the two clocks will experience a different amount of drift and diverge over time.